blaix/blaix.github.com/blog/gtd-with-evernote-tldr.markdown

 * Use tags for contexts prepended with @.
 Examples: @work, @home, @phone
 * Use tags for priorities prepended with underscore.
 Example: \_urgent
 * Use normally-named tags for projects
+* Each note is a task, a list of tasks, or just a note.
+Keep it loose like a goose.